BarishNamazov/barish.me/src/pages/about.md

   <h1>Abutalib-Barish Namazov</h1>
 </div>

-Hey there!
-My name is Abutalib, but I usually go by Barish in casual settings.
+My name is Abutalib but I usually go by Barish.
 I graduated from MIT in May 2024 with an undergraduate degree in Computer Science and Engineering.
-Even though I try to educate myself in all areas of computer science, these days I am mostly interested in solving the problems of software modularity and web development.
+Even though I try to educate myself in all areas of computers, these days I am mostly interested in software modularity.
 I enjoy teaching others, as well as creating educational content.
+Feel free to reach out to me via email at hello@barish.me.

 Other than academics and related work, I enjoy playing video games and watching TV series.
 The latest show I watched was The Sopranos (before that, The Wire), and it was absolutely fantastic.
 Lately, I spend a good amount of time at the gym lifting.

-Currently, I am working on a few projects that are not ready to be announced.
 The things I have done in the near past include:

 <div class="activities">